lbuk/equiparate/README.md

 * min_max_storeys
 * min_max_far

-To find out how to use the functions, type "?equal_dwellings", for example, in the console after loading the package from Github.
+To find out how to use the functions, type "?equal_dwellings", for example, in the console after loading the package.

 ```
 # Compare sites with an equal number of dwellings